Bourne (franchise): Music

 The scores of the first three films of the series were written by English composer John Powell, with James Newton Howard scoring the fourth film, The Bourne Legacy.

 Powell returned, with David Buckley to compose the score of the fifth film.

 Powell was not the original choice as composer for The Bourne Identity—a score for the film had already been composed by Carter Burwell and recorded by an orchestra, when director Doug Liman contacted Powell to provide an alternative soundtrack as he was dissatisfied with the music.
 Partly for budgetary reasons, Powell scaled down the orchestral score to a mostly electronic soundtrack with strings overlaid to give it a "cinematic feel".

 The song "Extreme Ways" by musician Moby is used as the end title theme of all five films.

 Reception

-The Bourne series has received both critical and commercial success.
+The Bourne series has achieved both critical and commercial success.
 Ultimatum won three Academy Awards: Best Film Editing, Sound and Best Sound Editing.
 Both Supremacy and Ultimatum won the Empire Award for Best Film.